Honda: Motorcycles

 The outright lap record on the Snaefell Mountain Course was held by Honda, set at the 2015 TT by John McGuinness at an average speed of 132.701 mph on a Honda CBR1000RR, bettered the next year by Michael Dunlop on a BMW S1000RR at 133.962 mi/h.

-In the Motocross World Championship, Honda has claimed six world championships.
+In the Motocross World Championship, Honda has claimed seventeen world championships.
 In the World Enduro Championship, Honda has captured eight titles, most recently with Stefan Merriman in 2003 and with Mika Ahola from 2007 to 2010.
 In motorcycle trials, Honda has claimed three world championships with Belgian rider Eddy Lejeune.

 Electric and alternative fuel vehicles

 Compressed natural gas

-The Honda Civic GX was for a long time the only purpose-built natural gas vehicle (NGV) commercially available in some parts of the U.S. The Honda Civic GX first appeared in 1998 as a factory-modified Civic LX that had been designed to run exclusively on compressed natural gas.
+The Honda Civic GX was for a long time the only purpose-built natural gas vehicle (NGV) commercially available in some parts of the US.
+The Honda Civic GX first appeared in 1998 as a factory-modified Civic LX that had been designed to run exclusively on compressed natural gas.
 The car looks and drives just like a contemporary Honda Civic LX, but does not run on gasoline.
-In 2001, the Civic GX was rated the cleanest-burning internal combustion engine in the world by the U.S. Environmental Protection Agency (EPA).
+In 2001, the Civic GX was rated the cleanest-burning internal combustion engine in the world by the US Environmental Protection Agency (EPA).

 First leased to the City of Los Angeles, in 2005, Honda started offering the GX directly to the public through factory trained dealers certified to service the GX.
 Before that, only fleets were eligible to purchase a new Civic GX.
 In 2006, the Civic GX was released in New York, making it the second state where the consumer is able to buy the car.

-In June 2015, Honda announced its decision to phase out the commercialization of natural-gas powered vehicles to focus on the development of a new generation of electrified vehicles such as hybrids, plug-in electric cars and hydrogen-powered fuel cell vehicles.
+In June 2015, Honda announced its decision to phase out the commercialization of natural-gas powered vehicles to focus on the development of a new generation of electric vehicles such as hybrids, plug-in electric cars and hydrogen-powered fuel cell vehicles.
 Since 2008, Honda has sold about 16,000 natural-gas vehicles, mainly to taxi and commercial fleets.